 APLU also requests support of the applied program elements delineated below.
 The Defense-Wide Manufacturing Science and Technology Program supports the Manufacturing USA network.
 Manufacturing USA is a network of 16 manufacturing institutes where universities, industry, and government partners collaborate to develop and accelerate the commercialization of innovative manufacturing technologies.
-Currently, the DoD sponsors nine of the sixteen institutes.
-The goal of DoD investments in the Manufacturing USA network is to support regional hubs to accelerate technological innovation into commercial application and concurrently develop the educational competencies and production processes via shared public-private sectors.
+Currently, DoD sponsors eight of the sixteen institutes.
+The goal of DoD investments in the Manufacturing USA network is to support regional hubs to accelerate technological innovation into commercial application and concurrently develop the educational competencies and production processes via shared publicprivate sectors.
 Manufacturing leadership is essential to sustaining the U.S. military's technical superiority and global dominance.